 They're also fun to decorate!
 For the stocking above, I used red polka dot washi tape.
 It's not permanent, but it makes a cute accent.
 I'm also obsessed with the idea of adding ball fringe around the top ... wouldn't that be fun?
 If I ever make that advent calendar, I'm definitely adding fringe!

-Want to make your own DIY Mini Christmas Stockings?
+Want to make your own small stockings?
 Here's what you'll need:

 - Mini Christmas Stocking Pattern Template (get the file at the end of the post)

 - sewing machine (or sew by hand)

 Print out the stocking template on card stock paper, then cut it out. ***Make sure to print the template at 100% / full size (do not "shrink to fit the page" in your printer settings), otherwise your stocking will turn out smaller than mine.***

 Fold your fabric in half, then trace around the stocking template using a pen.

 I used a canvas drop cloth to make my stockings.
 Drop cloths are perfect for so many DIY projects.
 I love them because they're cheap, and the fabric is easy to work with.
 You could use any fabric for this project, although I'd recommend something on the sturdy side, or your stocking might turn out a little floppy.